Daniela Samur

 Graduate Student

-I am a historian of modern Latin America and am broadly interested in the relations between culture and power, spatial theory, and in ways of connecting history and fiction.
-More specifically, in my research I focus on state formation, everyday political practice, urban history, print culture, the relation between space and politics, and the global movement of objects.
+I am a historian of modern Latin America and am broadly interested in the relation between culture and power, spatial history and theory, and in ways of connecting history and fiction.
+In my research I focus on state formation, everyday political practice, urban history, print and material culture, and the global movement of objects.

 Before coming to Cornell, I worked for four years at the Biblioteca Luis Ángel Arango (BLAA) in Bogotá, Colombia, curating exhibitions, and leading research projects, and cultural publications.